 If the batteries are warmer than the panel that they're in, the batteries are bad and have to be replaced.
 A cool battery does not mean a good battery, but a warm battery is is one that is constantly needing a charge, or it is being over charged.
 Replace both batteries if one is warm.

 Look at the date that the batteries were installed.
-If the date shows that the batteries have been in service 4 ears or more, just replace the batteries.
+If the date shows that the batteries have been in service 4 years or more, just replace the batteries.
 The NFPA says that batteries last an average of 5 years from the date of manufacture, so they should be replaced by the 5-year anniversary from when they were manufactured, not from when they were installed.

 Checking current from the batteries does show how much current the panel is going to use from the batteries.
 The problem is that measuring current doesn't show how much power the batteries will be able provide for the panel.